SandroMartens/chess-opening-transpositions/README.md

 ## Methology

 I analyzed 339,024 games between pro players from Lichess from April 2022.
 The opening names are the same as used in the opening explorer of Lichess.
-I parsed the games with `python-chess` and extracted the epd[^1] after each of the first 30 half moves[^2].
+I parsed the games with `python-chess` and extracted the epd[^1] after each of the first 36 half moves[^2].
+Parsed games and positions are cached in a local SQLite database so the pgn only needs parsing once.
 I then checked if this epd has a name.
 If the current position has a name that is different from the previous position, I added a transposition between the old and the new position.
 If it has no name, I kept the name of the last named position as current opening line.
 [^2]: Move of Black _or_ white.

 The resulting graph is visualized with `Gephi`.
 The layout algorithm works so that connected nodes attract and not connected nodes repell each other.
 After a while we get a stable configuration where groups of strongly connected nodes emerge.